We may earn commission from affiliate links →

 The combination of this many beaches and a downright superb climate is why this is Montenegro’s tourism epicenter.

-History Of Budva, Montenegro
+History Of Budva

-Strong archaeological evidence (see “things to do” below) tells us that Budva is one of the Adriatic’s oldest human settlements.
+Strong archaeological evidence (see “things to do” below) shows that Budva is one of the Adriatic’s oldest human settlements.
 It’s been inhabited since as early as the 5th century BC.
 Greek colonization of the area started in the 4th century BC, and in the 2nd century BC, the area was incorporated into the ever-expanding Roman Empire.

 After the fall of the once-mighty Roman Empire, Budva was ruled by various foreign empires, including the Byzantines, the Serbians, the Venetians, and the Habsburgs.
 After the collapse of Yugoslavia, Montenegro became independent in 2006.
 Budva quickly grew into the new country’s premier tourist destination.